What Starmer's plan for the UK to recognize a Palestinian state means

 He said that included “allowing the U.N. to restart the supply of aid, and making clear there will be no annexations in the West Bank.″

-Starmer also said Hamas must release all the hostages it holds, agree to a ceasefire, disarm and “accept that they will play no part in the government of Gaza” — though he did not make that a condition for recognition.
-Britain says that’s because Hamas has no role in a two-state solution.
+Starmer also said Hamas must release all the hostages it holds, agree to a ceasefire, disarm and “accept that they will play no part in the government of Gaza” — though he did not make those conditions for recognition.
+Britain says Hamas is a terrorist organization with no role in a two-state solution.

+The U.K. has not made clear whether it will recognize a Palestinian state if Israeli hostages are still being held in Gaza.

 Britain felt it was now or never